How to beat Stamp Duty

 Right to buy transactions are where a public sector body (such as a local housing authority) sells a property at a discount.
 These are most associated with Margaret Thatcher's tenure as Prime Minister though they are still available today.

 What's more, Stamp Duty relief is available on right to buy deals.
 Any Stamp Duty will be calculated on the discounted price you pay for the property, rather than the market value of the property.
-So if the council home you buy is worth £150,000 but you get a £30,000 discount, you won't pay any Stamp Duty at all.
+So if the council home you buy is worth £150,000 but you get a £30,000 discount.

 Stamp Duty relief is available if you buy a number of different properties all in one go.